ciph-io/ciph-core/README.md

 based on one-time pad (OTP) cryptography to enhance privacy and resist censorship.

+## PRE-RELEASE ALPHA

+Ciph is currently in a pre-release alpha state.
+Nothing is finalized yet but we want to do our development in the open so that we can get as much testing and feedback as possible.

+For instructions on installing ciph-core and uploading to the ciph platform see `doc/alpha-guide.md`

 ## Distributed Encryption

 With Ciph all files are encrypted and then split up into standard sized blocks